 The betting apps here each earn their place for different reasons, and the right pick depends on what you want from a sportsbook in your pocket.
 Our rankings reward app speed, fair terms, and reliability over marketing noise.

-William Hill takes first overall for its polished app, deep markets, and flexible free bets.
-Highbet follows as the standout newer app, strong on clean design and an easy welcome offer.
+Spreadex takes first overall for its unique fixed-odds and spread betting platform, fast payouts, and flexible cash out tools.
+William Hill follows as a highly polished app with deep markets and flexible free bets, while Highbet stands out as the strongest newer app with clean design and an easy welcome offer.

-Betfred brings the most generous opening free bet, while Parimatch pairs a fast app with wide sports coverage.
-Beyond the top four, Sky Bet, Paddy Power, and Betfair all reward a closer look depending on how you bet.
+Betfred brings a generous opening free bet, while Parimatch pairs a fast app with wide sports coverage.
+Beyond the top five, Paddy Power and Betfair reward a closer look depending on how you bet.

 The truth is that the best betting apps UK punters can download are closer in quality than ever, so the right pick often comes down to small personal preferences.
 One punter will prize a tiny qualifying stake, another a deep bet builder, and another simply the app that feels quickest on their phone.